Yealink T56A: Reliability, Embodied

 Still, if you prefer using a standard 5.0V AC power adapter, keep in mind that such adapters must be purchased separately.

 The SIP-T56A can be paired with up to 3 color-screen EXP50 expansion modules.
-Currently, this applies only for the SIP version and not the Teams IP one.
+Currently, this applies only to the SIP version and not the Teams IP one.

 One interesting feature of the T56A is the in-built intercom function.
 This automatically turns the T56A into a two-in-one tool for both business collaboration and door monitoring.